ouhoy/verdeShopServer/README.md

 6. Access the application in your web browser.

 For detailed instructions on installation and setup, refer to the README files in the respective repositories.

-## Demo

-Check out the live demo of VerdeShop at [verdeshop.onrender.com](https://verdeshop.onrender.com/) to explore its features and functionalities.

 ## Contributing